npahucki/linear-importer/README.md

 - The `REQUESTS_PER_SECOND` ENV var can be adjusted to throttle request frequency

 #### Logger
-- Each import attempt will create a logfile in the `log` directory
+- Import logs are stored in team-specific folders (`log/<team-name>`)
-- Each logfile contains a record of successfully imported Pivotal story IDs and their corresponding Linear issue IDs
+- Each log tracks which Pivotal stories have been imported
-- During subsequent imports, the tool checks these logs to prevent duplicate imports of the same Pivotal story
+- The tool checks these logs to avoid creating duplicate issues
-- This makes the import process idempotent - you can safely run the import multiple times without creating duplicate issues
+- If an import fails partway through, you can safely restart it
-- If an import fails partway through, you can resume by running the import again, and only the remaining stories will be processed
+- Different teams can run imports independently

 ## TODO
 - Pivotal Requester -> Linear Owner